A Selection of Member Biographies

 Joe Bastardi: Joe is a U.S. weatherman known for the plain-speaking style of his forecasts and his opinions on weather and climate change.
 Formerly the Chief Long Range Forecaster at Accuweather, Joe graduated from Pennsylvania State University and holds a Bachelor’s Degree in Meteorology.
 His reputation for bold and accurate forecasts makes him in demand to appear on major television programs including Fox News Live, ABC World News, The O’Reilly Factor, The Colbert Report, CBS’ The Early Show, Imus in the Morning, and several others.
 He is currently Chief Forecaster at Weather Bell.

-Ken Coffman (U.S.): Ken is an electrical engineer, novelist, technical writer and Stairway Press publisher from the Pacific Northwest of the United States.
+Ken Coffman (U.S.): Ken is an electrical engineer, novelist, technical writer and Stairway Press publisher located in the American Southwest.
 He holds a Bachelor of Science degree (BSEET, Cogswell College North, 1985) and is the co-author of five U.S. patents in power conversion and digital signal processing technology.
 He is the author of a popular technical book called Real World FPGA Design with Verilog.
-His most recent novel is called Fairhaven.
-He is currently working on an amusing book about climate science and his often-heated interaction with alarmist climate activists.
+He wrote an amusing book about climate science and his often-heated interaction with alarmist climate activists called Buffoon: One Man’s Cheerful Interaction with the Harbingers of Global Warming Doom.
+In 2020 he brought to market the important new book The Sky Dragon Slayers Victory Lap.

 Eduardo Ferreyra (Argentina): president of FAEC, Argentinean Foundation for a Scientific Ecology, a non profit organization dedicated for more than 30 years to scientific journalism.
 Eduardo is an advisor on climate and weather issues for several companies, newspapers, radio and TV stations in Argentina, and has also been invited by governments and private and public organizations to give lectures on climate change, nuclear and alternative energies and the danger of policies advanced by the environmental movement for the development and welfare of mankind.
 He has published two books: “Ecology: Myths and Frauds” and “Fierce Climate” cogently exposing global warming alarmism.
 PSI is proud to have him as our Senior Adviser on Latin American Climate Issues.